Health & Safety Policy - updated November 2023

 b) Fire and Electrical Precautions and Checks

 Fire detectors are located throughout the building.
-Although there are fire extinguishers of various sorts in each room, the advice to all users is to evacuate the building and call the emergency services to deal with any fire.
+Although there are fire extinguishers of various sorts appropriate to each room, the advice to all users is to evacuate the building and call the emergency services to deal with any fire.
 The FAP (Fire Assembly Point) is the grass area at the front of the Royal Oak public House

 All fire extinguishers are checked annually by a professional organisation and replaced/ recharged as necessary.